srivastavaresearchgroup/srivastavaresearchgroup.github.io/README.md

 # Seismologist
-Seismology has witnessed significant advancements in recent years with the application of deep learning methods to address a broad range of problems.
-My research group seeks to apply novel Deep Learning and Machine Learning based algorithms on seismic signals to improve Earthquake Early Warning System (EEWs) and Seismic Signal Analysis.
-Additionally, by implementing distinct Artificial Intelligence-driven models, High Performance Computing and supported by the statistical analysis based on classical models we are also trying to better understand the pattern associated with Seismic stress release.
+I am a Seismologist who is passionate about the potential of deep learning, machine learning and high-performance computing in Geosciences.
+I seek to apply novel deep learning and machine learning based algorithms on Earthquake and Volcano data to improve Early Warning System (EEWs) and Seismic Signal Analysis.
+I also use statistical and machine learning methods to better understand the pattern associated with seismic stress release.
+Currently, I am leading the Seismology and Artificial Intelligence group in Frankfurt Institute for Advanced Studies.
+I am also a lecturer at the Goethe University Frankfurt.

 [Institute Webpage](https://www.fias.science/en/theoretical-sciences/research-groups/nishtha-srivastava/)